Best French Onion Soup

 Think of the best French onion soup you’ve ever had, then add beef and put it on a bun.
 Yes, that’s a beef sandwich, a beef sliced and the best you’ll ever taste!

+This is not your typical beef sandwich or beef slider!
 OK, I think I know someone’s going to ask as you look at these pictures of this recipe, ‘What are those little pink flicks on the onions?”
-Well, it’s fresh ground pink peppercorns!
-Yes, I could have used regular pepper or a tri-colored peppercorn, but I just thought the pink would be visually really special and unique.
-So, with that out of the way, let’s talk about this amazing sandwich!
+Well, it’s fresh ground All American Grilled Steak makes a perfect leftover for this recipe!

 Interestingly, hubby Ben decided he didn’t want the ‘sandwich’ concept, but wanted the rest of the toppings.
 So, here’s what I did.
 Put the greens in the bottom of a nice dinner bowl, added some (pre-cooked) warm rice, then the meat/gravy mixture.
 Then I put the cheese on top, melted it and topped with the grilled onions.
 It was truly amazing, and he LOVED it!
 So easy to eat from the bowl making it almost like a ‘bowlwich’!

-I love serving these sandwiches on metal or cast iron plates.
+I love serving these French onion beef slider sandwiches on metal or cast iron plates.
 That way you can slide them right in the oven, warm them and when you are melting the cheese, no problem with being in the oven!
 You also can place a small piece of parchment paper on the metal plate for the sandwich to sit on if you prefer!